Two point functions and quantum fields in the anti-de Sitter universe: The Poincar e patch

-Eq. (\ref{2.5.gg}) then implies that the Minkowskian tubes $T_+$ and $T_-$ of the leaves are contained into $\ZZ_+$ and, respectively $\ZZ_-$ (see \cite{bem} for more details).
-This property has also an important technical value; in particular it allows to compute the Fourier transforms of the waves w.r.t. the coordinates $\x^\mu$; we will do it in the next sections.
+equation~(\ref{2.5.gg}) then implies that the Minkowskian tubes $T_+$ and $T_-$ of the leaves are contained within $\mathcal{Z}_+$ and, respectively, $\mathcal{Z}_-$ (see \cite{bem} for further details).
+This property also has important technical significance: in particular, it allows the computation of Fourier transforms of the waves with respect to the coordinates $\mathbf{x}^\mu$, which we will carry out in the following sections.

-The last very important geometrical fact is that the above partial complexification already contains the whole Euclidean manifold $EAdS_d$.
+Finally, a crucial geometrical observation is that the above partial complexification already encompasses the entire Euclidean manifold $EAdS_d$.

 In the following we will consider the submanifolds of the null cone defined by the condition

 that we parametrize also by Lorentzian coordinates: